 How to Put a Parental Lock on Websites on Android

 To put a parental lock on websites on Android, you need to install website-blocking apps on your child’s phone or tablet.
 BlockSite, the extension used on Chrome and Opera to block websites, is available as an app on Android devices.
 You can download and install BlockSite from Google Play.
-Enter the website you want to block in the app and secure them with a password.
+Enter the websites you want to block in the app and secure them with a password.
 The websites will be blocked.

 How to Put a Parental Lock on Websites on iOS